mlswg/mls-protocol/draft-barnes-mls-protocol.md

   message, replacing any common nodes with the values in the add path

-The update secret resulting from this change is the output of a DH computation between the private key for the root of the ratchet tree and the add public key from the previous epoch.
+In the case of ART, the update secret resulting from this change is the output of a DH computation between the private key for the root of the ratchet tree and the add public key from the previous epoch.

+In the case of TreeKEM, the update secret is the output of the Key Derivation of the private root of the ratchet tree with the previous group shared secret.

 ## Update